- 8th July 2021

 The 40,60 by 2030 call works alongside other 2021 calls to action such as the ‘strategic roadmap to promote healthier populations through clean and sustainable energy’ from the Health and Energy Platform for Action, the ‘Call to action: principles for priority action on clean cooking for all’ which builds on efforts by the Coalition of Global Champions on Energy Access (UN Secretariat) with Governments of The Netherlands, Malawi and Kenya, the ‘Energy Compact: Unlock the SDGs and Net-Zero with Clean Cooking‘ (CCA) which includes a complimentary target aimed at building synergies between clean cooking and electrification, and the ‘Clean Cooking Manifesto’ (AEF), each of which seeks to bring greater political commitment and financial resources to the enduring problem of clean cooking.
 Working alongside these broader calls for action, the 40,60 by 2030 call focuses on a key possibility for stakeholders to integrate the need for modern energy cooking into the planning for modern energy access (40) and to do this with the Paris agreement in mind (60).

 The 40,60 by 2030 challenge therefore has two major components, which are an intermediate step in the just energy transition towards a net-zero carbon world by 2050.
-It calls for 40% for all households connected to grid or off-grid electricity to be using it for cooking by 2030, and 60% of those using modern energy for cooking to be generated from low-carbon sources by 2030.
+It calls for 40% for all households connected to grid or off-grid electricity to be using it for cooking by 2030, and 60% of households using modern energy for cooking to be generated from low-carbon sources by 2030.

 Component 1: We call for a target of 40% for all households connected to grid or off-grid electricity in Low and Middle Income Countries to be using it for cooking by 2030.